elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

 -- example

-### Lessons Learned: Scholarship Summary
+### Summary: Scholarship Wins!

-- SUCCESS!

 - Restored confidence in selection process!

 - Fewer awards were rejected!

 - More Scholarship Money was awarded than ever before!

 **By May 2015:  Approximately $1,074,394 Awarded for 2015-16**

 -- example
-### Lessons Learned: Scholarship Summary
+### Summary: Lessons Learned

-- Huge time investment (approx. 9 months to complete selection) With more work over the summer to complete.
+- Huge time investment (approx. 9 months to complete selection) With more work over the summer to complete

-- Over time we lost participation because we have too many other projects needing attention.
+- Over time we lost participation because we have too many other projects needing attention

 - Tight deadlines with un-scoped work, we created technical debt that we would have to address in the next academic year

 -- example

-### Lessons Learned: Scholarship Summary
+### Summary: Was It Worth It?

-- **University is replacing it this year**
+**University is replacing it this year**

 - We learned a lot of new techniques
     - bootstrap